 In these situations it’s almost always more productive to ask what can be done than who is at fault.
 Sure, Taringa could have used better encryption and, inevitably, some users failed to use strong passwords.
 But that’s water under the bridge.
 What can be done now?

 What can organizations do?
 SpyCloud has acquired this breach and has already alerted our customers.
-Organizations can enter an e-mail address they’re concerned about for free on our site to check their exposure.
-Individuals can also utilize the peace of mind of a free SpyCloud consumer account to see their exposure and monitor their addresses moving forward for their own personal use.
+Organizations can enter an email address they’re concerned about for free on our site to check their exposure.